ArsalanDotMe/arsalandotme.github.io/_posts/2024-12-31-reducing-cloud-spend-at-edgio.md

 Cloud platforms like AWS are wonderful and allow companies to grow very fast by providing robust managed services.
 But, the cloud is also a casino.
 You can often not predict what the bill is going to be like at the end of the day and there are almost always unexpected costs.
 In this case, the cost of cloudwatch was very high for our usecase and by thinking out of the box, I managed to come up with a new architecture that achieved hundreds of thousands of dollars in cost savings for the company per year.

-The new architecture is a bit more complex than before, and is suitable perhaps only for Edgio but it demonstrates the fact that if you start digging deeper within your cloud architecture, you may just find huge cost savings.
+The new architecture is a bit more complex than before, and is suitable perhaps only for Edgio but it demonstrates the fact that if you start digging deeper within your cloud architecture, you might just uncover similar opportunities and save big on cloud spend!